This story has been updated. It was originally published on July 25, 2017.

 Apple News also offers a widget, which you can add to the Today View screen.
 To configure it, swipe right from your home screen and scroll to the bottom.
 Tap Edit, then the plus icon in the top left corner of the screen.
 Tap the News widget, then select Add Widget.
 Once it’s in place, you can press and hold to move it and other widgets around—tap Done in the top right to save your changes.
 Now, you’ll be able to find it any time you swipe right from your home or lock screen.

 For everyone: Third-party news apps

-Twitter (free for Android and iOS) may not have as many users as its social-network rival Facebook, but it's better at covering breaking news.
+It may not have as many users as its social-network rival Facebook, but Twitter is better at covering breaking news.
 You can follow news sources, check out trending stories, and configure push alerts straight to your phone.

-Flipboard (free for Android and iOS) can’t match Twitter’s ability to break news alerts.
-But it’s more useful for keeping up with a range of sources that match your particular interests.
-Tell the app about the topics you want to stay updated about, and it will create a gorgeous-looking personalized digital magazine for you.
+This app can’t match Twitter’s ability to break news alerts, but it’s useful for keeping up with a range of sources that match your interests.
+Tell Flipboard about the topics you want to stay up to date with, and it will create a gorgeous personalized digital magazine for you.
 Plus, when it pulls articles from the web, they appear without all of the usual advertising and extra material attached.